A few key rules

 On foot, by bike or car, go through the Saint Anthony gate (pedestrians and bikes, vehicles are only allowed between 9am and 5.50pm on week-ends during high season) or through the Queen’s Gate (vehicles are only allowed between 9am and 4.50pm or 5.50pm depending on the season).

 From the Palace via the Gardens and Park :

 On foot (30 minutes), on the little train or in an electric vehicle (20 minutes).
 Go through the Prince’s Courtyard to enter the gardens.

-NB: the admission to the Gardens is charged during Musical Fountains Shows and Musical Gardens (included with the Passport).
+NB: the admission to the Gardens is charged on Musical Fountains Show and Musical Gardens days (included in the Passport ticket).

-The TRI bus of the Versailles Phébus network runs between the Versailles Chantiers train station, Versailles Château Rive Gauche train station, the Palace of Versailles, the Versailles Rive Droite train station and the Palaces of Trianon (terminus “Les Trianons”).
+In high season (April to October), the TRI bus of the Versailles Phébus network runs between Versailles Chantiers train station, Versailles Château Rive Gauche train station, the Palace of Versailles, Versailles Rive Droite train station and the Palaces of Trianon (terminus “Les Trianons”).

 Disabled access :

 It is advisable to go to the Estate of Trianon by car or bus from the city, or in an electric vehicle from the Palace.